 - Journal of Information Technology Teaching Cases: "[P]rovides suitable, contemporary case materials for teaching topics in the organisation and management of information systems and on the social consequences of information technology."
-Note that this is a new spin-off journal from the Journal of Information Technology which used to publish such cases.
+Note that this is a spin-off journal from the Journal of Information Technology which used to publish such cases.

 - International Journal of Case Studies in Management: Cases from 2003-2012 available via our CBCA database.

 - International Journal of Management Cases: The IJMC is the official journal of the CIRCLE Research Centre.
-CIRCLE (Centre for International Research Consumers, Locations and their Environments) is a virtual research group spreading over 70 universities.
+CIRCLE (Centre for International Research Consumers, Locations and their Environments) is a virtual research group in over 70 universities.

 - International Academy for Case Studies:

 - Allied Academies International Conference: Proceedings of the International Academy for Case Studies (IACS)